 First of all, for the best results you will need a fan-forced oven (convection).
 If your recipe is for a regular oven take 20 Celsius degrees off.
 So if the recipe call for 180C, set you over at 160C fan-forced.
 Make sure you pre-heat the oven and that you use the right setting.
 You want top and bottom elements to be on.
 Refer to your instructions manual if you are unsure.

-I bake most of my cakes at about 160 Celsius fan-forced.
+I bake most of my cakes at 160 Celsius degrees fan-forced.

 One more step before putting the cakes in the oven!
 You need some insulation outside the cake.
 This will help the cakes rising evenly and the outside will not bake too quick compared to the middle.
 No more dome cakes!
 No more dry edges!
+You can read more about how to bake flat cakes on our other blog post.
 If you want to know how to make sure the cake will have a nice edge and release easily from the mould, read about the cake goop.

 Don’t forget to put the timer on!
 About half way, interchange the cakes from middle to bottom racks.
 For the total baking time, follow the instructions of your recipe but check your cakes about 5 to 10 minutes before your timer runs out.
+I bake my sponge cakes about 30 minutes and the mud cakes 55 minutes.
 You can always cook them longer but once they are over done you can’t go back!
 I like to use a metal skewer inserted in the middle of the cakes (yes, you need to check both).
 This way I don’t throw out a tooth pick every time (that’s my green consciousness!).

 Et voila! you have two perfect cakes!